-Agricultural settlements based on the collective principles of the kibbutz were among the outstanding enterprises of the Zionist movement.
+Agricultural settlements based on the collective principles of the A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz were among the outstanding enterprises of the Zionist movement.
 While agricultural settlement was an important value in religious Zionism as well, those members of the religious Zionist movement who joined collective settlements constituted a unique group.

-The religious pioneers who sought to establish a religious kibbutz movement had two sources to guide them: the secular kibbutz movement, from which they derived the values of collectivism, equality and individual labor, and Orthodox Judaism, from which they derived religion and tradition.
+The religious pioneers who sought to establish a religious kibbutz movement had two sources to guide them: the secular kibbutz movement, from which they derived the values of collectivism, equality, and individual labor, and Orthodox Judaism, from which they derived religion and tradition.
 The religious pioneers had to combine these two different, even contradictory, cultures.
-This problematic encounter between the general kibbutz model and the religious world view generated halakhic and social questions that occupied the members from the very first.
+This problematic encounter between the general kibbutz model and the religious world view generated The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhic and social questions that occupied the members from the beginning.

 Like the kibbutz movement in general, the religious kibbutz movement was established as a mixed society.
 Recognition of women’s basic rights, resulting in their full participation in establishing the settlement, was a founding principle of the movement.
 The religious kibbutz movement embraced socialism, sought religious innovation, and declared itself a mixed, egalitarian society.
 This world view should have been fertile ground for gender-related changes in society.
 However, the religious kibbutz community was founded upon tradition, which was patriarchal in nature and based on separation of the sexes.
 Thus, the changes that the religious kibbutz movement sought to make in women’s status and in the relationships between the sexes clashed with Jewish law and tradition, as well as with patriarchal views and customs.